Is decaf coffee bad for you? Is decaffeinated coffee bad for you?

 In fact, we founded Decadent Decaf Coffee Company with just that mission in mind: to change hearts and minds one cup of decaf a time.
 Decaf coffee has changed and the stereotypes and myths need to be challenged.

-So, why is this question asked so much?
-The reason is that decaf coffee has had its share of scandals over the years.
+The reason is that decaf coffee has had its fair share of scandals over the years.
 It mainly hinges on how decaf coffee used to be manufactured...

 And to do that, we need to get out the history books on decaf coffee’s origins.